 From New York State Value-Based-Implementation: Community-Based-Organization: ” Understand the key drivers of poor health and cost in your area and identify how you can help combat those key drivers.
 This is part of your value proposition to VBP contractors, seeking to improve population health.”

 The value proposition happens, when the organization’s capacity is strong enough to understand and articulate its value.

 Below are value proposition examples from health and human service agencies that we consulted and coached.

 Click on the images to enlarge and read more.

-When you are able to differentiate your services and products, then you can increase your capacity for growth and sustain your impact.
-This takes a team approach that focuses on developing your organization and making it stronger.
+When you can differentiate your services and products, you can increase your capacity for growth and sustain your impact.
+This takes a team approach that focuses on developing your organization and strengthening it.